giecli/GEOPHIRES/README.md

 # GEOPHIRES v2.0
-Version Date: June 6th, 2018
+## GEOPHIRES v2.0 Description
+GEOPHIRES v2.0 is a free and open-source geothermal techno-economic simulator.
+GEOPHIRES combines reservoir, wellbore, surface plant, and economic models to estimate the capital and operation and maintenance costs, instantaneous and lifetime energy production, and overall levelized cost of energy of a geothermal plant.
+Various reservoir conditions (EGS, doublets, etc.) and end-use options (electricity, direct-use heat, cogeneration) can be modeled.
+The tool can be coupled to the external reservoir simulation TOUGH2.
+Users are encouraged to build upon to the GEOPHIRES v2.0 framework to implement their own correlations and models.

+## GitHub Folder Info
 This GitHub folder contains the following folders and files:
 - GEOPHIRESv2.py: GEOPHIRES v2 python code
 - GEOPHIRES v2.0 User Manual.pdf: User manual including quick start guide and list of all input parameters.
 - References: Folder containing reference documents on GEOPHIRES
 - Examples: Folder containing example problems

+## Contact
-If case of questions or comments or if you find a bug, please contact Koenraad Beckers (koenraad.beckers@nrel.gov) or Kevin McCabe (kevin.mccabe@nrel.gov).
+If case of questions or comments or if you find a bug, please contact Koenraad Beckers (koenraad.beckers@nrel.gov) or Kevin McCabe (kevin.mccabe@nrel.gov)

-License
+## License
 GEOPHIRES v2.0 is distributed as open-source under the Creative Commons copyright license CC BY-NC-SA (Attribution-NonCommercial-ShareAlike)

+## Version
+GEOPHIRES v2.0 Build Date: June 6th, 2018
+GitHub Folder Latest Update: June 6th, 2018